Prelf1992/explainable-ai-toolkit/README.md

 * Commit 82: Chore: Fix bug in script to enhance functionality. at 2025-01-24 13:32:22
 * Commit 83: Build: Clean up data model for better maintainability. at 2025-01-24 13:48:36
 * Commit 84: Feat: Optimize performance of utility to resolve issue. at 2025-01-24 11:28:00
+* Commit 85: CI: Configure CI for data model for better maintainability. at 2025-01-24 14:58:47